 How to fire PMC with a gas hob

 Tip: Firing metal clay with your own gas hob at home is a simple process too!
-Test out a few pieces first and learn how to fire clay without a kiln before you go and invest in some of the more specialist tools.
+Test out a few pieces first and learn how to use metal clay without a kiln before you invest in some of the more specialist tools.

-- When firing metal clay using a gas hob all you’ll need to pick up is a mesh sheet.
+- When firing PMC using a gas hob all you’ll need to pick up is a mesh sheet.
 This will help you keep the heat to a minimum and reduce the risk of contaminating your kitchen with PMC.

 - Make sure the mesh sheet is stable over the hob.
 Fold it into place if required.

 - Dim the lights and turn the hob on.
 This will help you to identify the hottest part of the flame (where it glows brightest).